Enhancing grassland ecosystems while sustaining private, profitable ranching

 Dunning, NE

 Infrastructure improvements to accommodate high-intensity grazing include developing their water capacity with solar wells and 30-foot tanks.
-In the summer, the cow/calf pairs run on the forest ground and the yearlings run on the ranch.
-The calves will go to backgrounding lots in the winter and the cows will utilize corn stock residue if necessary, adjusting their operation annually to maximize resources and optimize profit.
-Calving is in April and May with branding the end of May.
-The Downing’s contract out the haying on the ranch which frees up their time to focus on the cattle and fencing which reduces overheads on equipment.
+In the summer, the cow/calf pairs run on the forest ground, and the yearlings run on the ranch.
+The calves will be sent to backgrounding lots in the winter, and the cows will utilize corn stock residue if necessary, adjusting their operation annually to maximize resources and optimize profits.
+Calving occurs in April and May, with branding taking place at the end of May.
+The Downings contract out the haying on the ranch, which frees up their time to focus on the cattle and fencing, thereby reducing equipment overhead.

 The Mentors